jillesvangurp/kt-search/manual/Aggregations.md

 ```

 This should be implemented on all bucket aggregations.
 The `T` parameter allows us to deserialize the
- bucket `JsonObject` instances easily with either `parse` or `decodeBuckets`, which is an extension function
+ bucket `JsonObject` instances easily with either `parse` or `parsedBuckets`, which is an extension function
  on `BucketAggregationResult`.